FordyceLab/MicrowellProcessor_old/README.md

 - `chip.ChipImage.stampWidth` represents the width of the individual microwell images
   - from center of blank space on one side of microwell to center of blank space on the other side, within a single subarray
   - see MicrowellProcessor/resources/chip.ChipImage.stampWidth.png for example image

+All other parameters are related to file locations and are optional

+### Save microwell images

+Takes in stacked .tif and .csv from `extract_subarrays.ipynb` and saves individual microwell images.

+Includes optional code to apply basic threshold to fluorescent images and save images after threshold has been applied.

+Only parameters to change here are file locations.